Kiriwill/user-api-go/README.md

+# Description
+> A simple repository with basic CRUD api and DDD pattern to serve as a showcase.

 ## Getting started
 ### Project structure
 - `/cmd` will have all the code that will be built and shipped as binaries. they are most likely to be named `main.go` and be found at `/cmd/<executable-name>/main.go`